A large deviation principle for Wigner matrices without Gaussian tails: Large deviations of very sparse rooted networks

-The truncations $(\rho_n)_\theta$ and $\rho_\theta $ satisfy $(\rho_n)_\theta \locweak \rho_\theta $ by Lemma \ref{le:contproj}(ii).
-Moreover for all $\theta>0$,
+The truncations $(\rho_n)_\theta$ and $\rho_\theta$ satisfy $(\rho _n)_\theta\locweak\rho_\theta$ by Lemma~\ref{le:contproj}(ii).
+Moreover, for all $\theta>0$,

 To prove \eqref{eq:convGveps}, let $T^\theta$ denote the random bounded self-adjoint operator associated to $\r_\theta$ via \eqref{opT} and let $T_n^\theta$ be the matrices associated to $(\rho_n)_\theta$.
 One can realize these operators on a common Hilbert space $\ell^2(V)$.
-Since $(\rho_n)_\theta \locweak \rho_\theta $, from the Skorokhod representation theorem one can define a common probability space such that the associated networks converge locally almost surely, so that a.s.\ $T_n^\theta e_v\to T^\theta e_v$, in $\ell^2(V)$, for any $v\in V$.
-This implies the strong resolvent convergence, see e.g.\ \cite[Theorem VIII.25(a)]{reedsimon}, and in particular that for any $v \in V$, a.s.\
+Since $(\rho_n)_\theta\locweak\rho_\theta$, from the Skorokhod representation theorem one can define a common probability space such that the associated networks converge locally almost surely, so that a.s. $T_n^\theta e_v\to T^\theta e_v$, in $\ell^2(V)$, for any $v\in V$.
+This implies the strong resolvent convergence; see, for example, \cite{reedsimon}, Theorem VIII.25(a), and in particular that for any $v \in V$, a.s.

 Then \eqref{eq:convGveps} follows by applying this to $v = o$ and taking expectation.